kevinolega/callcentertrainingtips/_posts/2017-04-10-complete-money.md

 #### Don't spend money on:

-1.  **Networking**.
+**1. Networking**.
 Not a good idea.
 You spend money and kidnap friends to attend a seminar so they can buy products to start a business and repeat the process.
-2.  **Investment scams**.
+**2. Investment scams**.
 I don't need to explain this.
 Just don't do it.
 I don't care how much money your friend makes.
 How you make your money is more important than how much money you will make.
-3.  **Drinking with friends**.
+**3. Drinking with friends**.
 It's okay every now and then but if you find yourself drinking every week or every pay day there is something wrong with your priorities.
-4.  **The most expensive cellphone**.
+**4. The most expensive cellphone**.
 Don't buy a Samsung galaxy shit.
 It's a waste of money.
 It's worth nothing next year.
 You are better off buying an old iPhone.
 Don't give me shit like android has better specs than iPhone.
 That is a lie.
 Learn to read and study.
 Don't be stupid.
-5.  **Loans**.
+**5. Loans**.
 You are not a bank.
 Don't loan your friends and relatives money.
 They will not pay you.
 Invest in yourself first.
 Give people money if they need it but don't expect it back.
 That way you'll never be dissapointed.
 The biggest scam in a call center is "Pautang and I'll give you my ATM as collateral."
 If they're not willing to give something valuable like their smartphone, laptop, car, house title, etc, then they are not sincere in their need and are only out to swindle you.
 Don't ask why.
 I don't know either.
 They just do.

 #### Spend your money on:

-1.  **Building an emergency fund**.
+**1. Building an emergency fund**.
 You need money in the bank for emergencies.
 Imagine the person that you care about the most.
 Do you have money to take them to the hospital?
 How about the money for their funeral?
 I just tried to trigger your emotions but you get the idea.
 Typically you need 3-6months of expenses and you can grow that.
-2.  **Buy a laptop**.
+**2. Buy a laptop**.
 If you want to start a business or to work from home you need a good laptop.
 I recommend saving up for a Mac but that might be out of your budget.
 Start with an okay one and upgrade later.
-3.  **Upgrade you home**.
+**3. Upgrade you home**.
 Buy a nicer bed, some pillows.
 Always remember if you spend time on something regularly you are allowed to upgrade it.
 I spend a lot of time writing so buying a nicer laptop is good for me.
 We all spend 8 hours in bed so a nicer bed is a good investment.
-4.  **Upgrade your mind**.
+**4. Upgrade your mind**.
 Buy books.
 Take classes.
 Learn a skill.
 The best investment is one where you invest in yourself.
 I don't mean your clothes.
 I mean yourself.
-5.  **Upgrade your body**.
+**5. Upgrade your body**.
 A healthy body will enable a healthy mind.
 Go to the gym.
 Eat healthy food.
 Get enough sleep.

 The call center job is a good opportunity to prepare yourself for the higher things in life.
 Please do not waste it.
 One day there will be no call center jobs.
 When it does it will be a little harder.
 Call center companies pay a little higher than regular jobs that pay minimum wage.
 Please take advantage of the opportunity.
 You can be smart with your money and improve your life or you can do stupid things with it and wonder where the money went.